 DRIVING HIS red, decrepit, Ford pick-up truck on a narrow country road that winds through endless farms, rivers, and villages, Dr. Kerney finally took Liz and I to our familiar-enough destination, Michaux State Forest, on a chilly spring day.
 Here, thirteen miles west of Gettysburg College, is where we were authorized to collect spotted salamander embryos under our Pennsylvania state permit.

 Michaux State Forest, of course, is not the only place to find spotted salamanders embryos.
-If you live in New Brunswick, Nova Scotia, Ontario, Québec of Canada, or Alabama, Arkansas, Connecticut, Georgia, Illinois, Indiana, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, New Hampshire, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Vermont, Virginia, West Virginia, Wisconsin of America, chances are you could easily encounter spotted salamander embryos in a local pond after the first warm rain in the spring.
+If you live in New Brunswick, Nova Scotia, Ontario, Québec of Canada, or Alabama, Arkansas, Connecticut, Georgia, Illinois, Indiana, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, New Hampshire, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Vermont, Virginia, West Virginia, Wisconsin of America (It’s a long list…isn’t it?), chances are you could easily encounter spotted salamander embryos in a local pond after the first warm rain in the spring.

 These beautiful tiny salamander eggs, which look like marble beads sprayed with green glitters, are each surrounded by an egg capsule.
 Coating these eggs is a thick layer of jelly coat, forming a big egg mass amid the vegetation in water.
 “Deep inside these egg masses, there are cells that are interacting between the world of algae and the world of salamander,” says Dr. Ryan Kerney, biology professor at Gettysburg and my research advisor who is known as the “salamander guy” for his dedication of salamander studies.